Total Pageviews

 Once landed then travel north by bus or vehicle rental to the towns with the most tourist infrastructure to base yourself; for example that would be Bolzano, Trento or Merano

-From your base you can do daytrips or multiple nights staying at rifugios (mountain huts) with most of the trails that are well developed, to some that needs a little experience & up to what i am doing known as Via Ferrata Lipella which needs expertise
+From your base you can do daytrips or multiple nights staying at rifugios (mountain huts) with most of the trails that are well developed, to some that needs a little experience and up to what i am doing known as Via Ferrata Lipella which needs expertise

 Making my way along the Austrian Border (300 km /185 miles drive) to first visit my friends in Alta Badia in Northern Italy before heading to my next adventure taking on the Lipella Ferrata

-This climb will take me through some historical landmarks, steep/difficult terrain, altitude up to 3200 meters (10,500 feet) & around 13 kms (8 miles)......i am excited 😀
+This climb will take me through some historical landmarks, steep/difficult terrain, altitude up to 3200 meters (10,500 feet) and around 13 kms (8 miles)......i am excited 😀

-that are constantly maintained by the Italian Alpine Club for safety, so we all can enjoy them
+Also they are constantly maintained by the Italian Alpine Club for safety, so we all can enjoy them

 Originally these routes (that were made of iron) were created for the soldiers who carried heavy supplies during all times of the year.

-That being said you need to be confident in your footing, be adventurous, have stamina & do not suffer from vertigo for the more challenging routes which is what i chose because of my experience
+That being said you need to be confident in your footing, be adventurous, have stamina and do not suffer from vertigo for the more challenging routes which is what i chose because of my experience

 With over 1000 Mountain Huts (Rifugios) in the Dolomites you need to do some research but lucky for you i have taken some of those questions out of the equation;